Get

 2. Anxiety and Stress

 Some dogs tend to suffer from anxiety and feel the urge to hide their things from people or other pets.
 This is more common for a dog new to the home, particularly rescue pups that might have lived in an environment where their things were taken from them regularly.
 This can quite easily turn into resource guarding, in which dogs will guard or hide anything that they see as valuable.
-This type of behavior needs help from an animal behaviorist.
+This type of behavior needs help from an animal behaviorist because it can easily escalate to aggression.

 3. Boredom

 A bored dog can be a destructive dog.
 All canines need physical and mental exercise, or they can become quite destructive.
-This includes digging up your backyard to bury things.
+This is why your dog will dig up your backyard to bury things.
 They’ll also dig up the yard without burying any treats.

 Beyond getting them exercise through walks and hikes, they need to be kept mentally fit through play.
 Play fetch and tug of war, offer them puzzle feeders, train them, and just keep them busy—too busy to dig up the yard or your couch cushions to hide their treats!